HomeTools & UtilitiesBrowser Apps for Android

 Can I use Chrome extensions on Android?

 Yes, but only with certain browsers.
-Kiwi Browser and the latest Firefox both support add ons on Android, so you can run blockers, password tools, and more.
+Firefox, Microsoft Edge, and Brave all support add ons on Android in 2026, so you can run blockers, password tools, and more.
+Firefox and Brave run the full uBlock Origin, while Edge gained extension support in its Beta and Canary builds using the engine it inherited from the discontinued Kiwi Browser.
 You can grab any of them from the sources in our best app store apps guide.
-Standard Chrome for Android still does not allow extensions, so reach for Kiwi or Firefox if that flexibility matters to you.
+Standard Chrome for Android still does not allow extensions, so reach for Firefox, Edge, or Brave if that flexibility matters to you.

 Is it safe to use the free VPN built into Opera?